Alfred Nourney: Titanic

 While on board the Carpathia, he rested on a pile of blankets which were to be distributed among the survivors.
 A woman who entered the room pulled the uppermost blanket, making Nourney roll onto the floor.
 As everyone applauded the woman, he disappeared.

-Upon disembarking on April 18 in New York City, he said he had lost all his money on the Titanic and wished to quickly return to Europe.
+Upon disembarking on 18 April in New York City, he said he had lost all his money on the Titanic and wished to quickly return to Europe.
 He returned to France and then to Cologne, Germany, where his mother lived.

 Later life

 During the 1920s, he was a salesman for Daimler-Benz AG, and he competed in motorsports.
 He settled in Bad Honnef, Germany, where he became an honour member of the "Rot-Weiss" Tennis Club.
-He married and had two daughters.
+He married his second wife Irmgard Seiler in 1938 in Cologne, and had two daughters with her: Elke and Ute, who were born in 1940 and 1942, respectively.
+Prior to marrying Seiler, Nourney had been in a relationship with a woman named Paula, with whom he lived in Düsseldorf in the early 1930s.
+They remained childless and divorced after facing severe economic difficulties.

+In 1954, Nourney gave an interview for the German television, where he said that crew members aboard lifeboat #7 refused to return to pick up survivors, alleging that they could be swamped.
+Nourney also described the yelling of people in the water following the sinking as "sirens".

 Death

-Nourney died on November 15, 1972, and was the last remaining adult male from Titanic's first class who survived.
+Nourney died on 15 November 1972, and was, at the time of his death, the last remaining adult male survivor from the first class of the Titanic.